Saab 900: Saab 900 "Classic"

-Overview

-The Saab 900 is a front-engine, front-wheel-drive mid-size car with a longitudinally mounted, 45-degree slanted, inline four-cylinder engine, double wishbone front suspension and beam-axle rear suspension.
-It was originally introduced on 12 May 1978, for the 1979 model year.
+The 900 was originally introduced on 12 May 1978, for the 1979 model year.
 Sales commenced in the fall of 1978.
+It has a longitudinally mounted, 45-degree canted, inline four-cylinder engine, double wishbone front suspension and beam-axle rear suspension.

-Like its predecessor the 99, the 900 contained a number of unusual design features that distinguish it from most other cars.
+Like its predecessor, the 900 contained a number of unusual design features that distinguish it from most other cars.
 First, the B-engine, that was installed "backwards", with power delivered from the crank at the front of the car.
 Second, the transmission, technically a transaxle, bolted directly to the bottom of the engine to form the oil pan (albeit with separate oil lubrication).
 Thus, power from the crank would be delivered out of the engine at the front, then transferred down and back to the transmission below, via a set of chain-driven primary gears.

-In similar fashion, Mini's also had their gearbox mounted directly below the engine; however, the Mini gearbox and engine shared the same oil, whereas the Saab 900 (and 99) gearboxes contained a separate sump for engine oil.
+The body was developed from the older 99 model, keeping the basic layout but with a new longer front-end.
+This allowed for more space in the engine bay and better crash protection for passengers.
+The middle and rear parts of the body were identical to those of the 99 Combi Coupé (which was withdrawn from the lineup at the same time).
+Later a new rear end was designed for the 2-door and 4-door sedans.
+In the early 1980s, most 900s were produced in Trollhättan.
+However, coinciding with the introduction of the 9000, most of the 900's production took place elsewhere.
+The Valmet plant in Finland also produced the base models of the 900, a total of 238,898 examples.
+The plant in Arlöv (now closed), near Malmö, also produced the car.

 Refined over several decades of two-digit Saab models, the 900's double wishbone suspension design provided excellent handling and road feel.
 The rear suspension comprised a typical beam axle design, stabilized with a Panhard rod.
 However, the attachment points between the axle and chassis made up an unusual configuration that, in essence, consists of two Watt's linkages at either end of the axle: A lower control arm attaches the axle to the bottom of the vehicle, while an upper link attaches at the top but faces towards the rear, unlike a typical four-link design with both lower and upper links facing forward.